Emergency Kit Christmas Gifts for a Prepared 2021

 An emergency kit isn’t so festive as a gift of goodies, cocoa mix or bubbly cider.
 But 2020 changed my thoughts about neighbor gifts.

 This year showed me that anything can happen — pandemics, earthquakes, floods, wind and snow storms, and more.
-This year I assembled emergency kits to that my neighbors keep in the car, for “just in case” moments.
+This year I assembled emergency kits for my neighbors to keep in their cars, for “just in case” moments.

 You can add the tag line, “Emergency!
 And you’re prepared!
 Because of some of us who cared.
 Have a Merry Christmas and a Prepared New Year.”

 I did a small version for neighbors, with 16 handy items in a quart-size ziplock bag.
-I assembled a larger, more extensive version for immediate family members.
+I assembled a larger, more extensive version for immediate family members, using a 2-gallon bag.

-I placed a list of all the items inside the bag, so you can see what you’ve got, and to make it easy to re-stock.
+I placed a list of all the items inside the bag, so you can see what you’ve got, add anything else that you think you’ll need, and easily re-stock.

-About 10 years ago, I made a similar kit to keep in my car just after Hurricane Katrina happened.
+About 10 years ago, I made kits to keep in my car just after Hurricane Katrina happened.
 Watching TV footage of evacuees stuck in New Orleans’ Superdome was my motivation.

-I’ve used the kit fairly often, even though I’ve not had to evacuate.
+I’ve used my kit fairly often, even though I’ve not had to evacuate.
 For instance:

--I pulled out the rain poncho while covering an outdoor Bob Dylan concert during a downpour.
+-I pulled out the rain poncho while covering an rainy outdoor Bob Dylan concert.

 -On a road trip, I used the toothbrush and toothpaste when I forgot to pack mine.

--At a church activity, I was able to offer Advil and Pepto Bismol when one of the leaders became ill.
+-At a church activity, I offered Advil and Pepto Bismol when one of the leaders became ill.

 -I gave the hand warmers to a tennis friend whose hands got icy cold while we were playing.

-– I used the band-aids when I scraped my knee.
+– I used the band-aid when I scraped my knee.

 – I used the matches to light a birthday cake, when we were celebrating at a park.